ishaansathaye/CPE203-OOP/Lectures/InheritanceParentMethods.md

     - `super.toString()` -> no getters
         - consistency
             - only one copy
-            - only update n 1 place
+            - only update in 1 place
         - do not want duplicate code

 ## Overriding: equals